yostane/cours-java/tutorials/java-cli.md

 ### Maven arcehtype:generate

+`maven` is a Java project managemement tool which existed well before `gradle`.
+It was maybe the only project mangement used by Java devs before `gradle` and `jbang` appeared.

-This `maven` command allows to generate various types of Java projects from a template as long as we provide the correct project template name.
+Among its features, the `maven arcehtype:generate` command allows to generate various types of projects from templates.
+The only requirement is to run the command with the correct template information: its `archetypeGroupId`, `archetypeArtifactId` and `archetypeVersion`.
+Thus, we can create a project from a single command by specifying it `archetypeGroupId`, `archetypeArtifactId` and `archetypeVersion`.

-Templates can be listed with the command `mvn archetype:generate` or by looking for them on the internet.
+Locally installed templates can be listed by running `mvn archetype:generate` and many more can be found by searching for them on the internet.
-Calling `mvn archetype:generate` listed more than **3000** projects, which can be a bit overwhelming for starters.
+Calling `mvn archetype:generate` on my computer listed more than **3000** projects, which can be a bit overwhelming for beginners.
-We can also create a project from a single command by specifying it `archetypeGroupId`, `archetypeArtifactId` and `archetypeVersion`.

 For example, to create a simple Java project, we run this command that we find in the official [maven website](https://maven.apache.org/archetypes/maven-archetype-quickstart/):

 ```sh